cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee sproteases_small.fasta -matrix=blosum30mt -outfile=b30.aln
   $$: t_coffee sproteases_small.fasta -matrix=blosum80mt -outfile=b80.aln

-You will get two alignments that have roughly the same score but are different.
+You will get two alignments that have roughly the same score but are slightly different.
 You can still use these two alternative alignments by comparing them to identify regions that have been aligned identically by the two matrices.
 These regions are usually more trustworthy.

 Changing gap penalties
 ^^^^^^^^^^^^^^^^^^^^^^
-.. important:: Gap penalties are the core of the matter when it comes to multiple sequence alignments.
+.. important:: Gap penalties are the core of the matter when it comes to MSAs.
 An interesting feature of T-Coffee is that it does not really need such penalties when assembling the MSA, because in theory the penalties have already been applied when computing the library.
 This is the theory, as in practice penalties can help improve the quality of the alignment.

 The penalties can be changed via the flags **-gapopen** for the gap opening penalty and via **-gapext** for the gap extension penalty.
 The range for gapopen are [-500,-5000], the range for the extension should rather be [-1,-10].
 These values do not refer to a substitution matrix, but rather to the values range of the consistency estimation (i.e. ratio) normalized to 10000 for a maximum consistency.
 The default values are **-gapopen=-50, -gapext=0**.
 The reasons for these very low values are that they are meant to be cosmetic only, since a trademark of T-Coffee (inherited from Dialign) is not to need explicit penalties.
 Yet, we know for a fact that alignments with higher gap penalties often look nicer (for publications) and are sometimes more accurate.
 For instance, you can try: